wolfe/termageddon/USER_GUIDE.md

 3. **Modify content** in the rich text editor
 4. **Save** your changes

-### Version Control
+### Draft Control

-- Each edit creates a new version
+- Each edit updates your unpublished draft
-- Previous versions are preserved
+- Previous drafts are preserved in history
-- Only one version can be active at a time
+- Only one draft can be active at a time
-- Unpublished versions are drafts
+- Unpublished drafts can be edited without creating new versions

 ## Approval Workflow

-### For Domain Experts and Staff
+### For Perspective Curators and Staff

 #### Review Dashboard
 - Access via the "Review Dashboard" link in navigation